boppreh/autokeyboard/README.md

 Used to speed up keys.
 When a "turboed" key is held, it emits hold and release events pretending it is being constantly pressed.
-To turbo a key, just press the key while holding the turbo hotkey.
+To turbo a key, just press the key while holding the turbo shortcut.
 Doing so again clears the modification.

 The name comes from the button available in a few video game controllers that does the same thing, so you can guess this is perfect for games.